 I asked these good folks for recommendations for the best ways to treat sinus infection without antibiotics.

-Let’s talk about those treatment options for sinus infections without antibiotics; then let’s talk about how to drill down to the root causes of sinus infections so sinus infections can stop ruining your life.
+Let’s talk about those treatment options for sinus infections without antibiotics.
+Then, let’s talk about how to drill down to the root causes of sinus infections.
+After we figure that out, those sinus infections can stop ruining your life.

 Here we go.